 The problem involving automatic recognition of emotions has been an area of investigation highly active in the last years.
-Regardless of this, a clear solution, that is within reach of the most people, is still far away.
+Regardless of this, a clear solution, which is within reach of the most people, is still far away.
 Several drawbacks have influenced the construction of an appropriate solution from a computational point of view.
-On one hand, a factor that affects the performance of emotional recognizers in real contexts is the difficulty to generate databases with spontaneous emotions.
+On one hand, a factor that affects the performance of emotion recognizers in real contexts is the difficulty to generate databases with spontaneous emotions.
 Generally, works are made with actuated databases which provide portraits of emotions representing prototypical and intense emotions that facilitate the search of correlations and the subsequent automatic classification.
 This kind of databases are usually captured in a controlled environment, which decreases problems in the processing of information (noise, for example).

 In addition, it can guarantee a balanced number of samples per class.
 As consequence, there have not been good results when translating the knowledge extracted from these databases to real contexts [8].
 In contrast, the data bases with spontaneous records show information with emotional content that does not belong to a single class, but a mixture of them.
 In other cases, there are samples with a very light emotional charge, close to a neutral emotional state.
 In addition, databases with spontaneous emotions are usually recorded in noisy environments, such as classrooms, study rooms, entertainment areas, offices, factories or in phone conversations, which leads to the inclusion of noise.

 Finally, because of the very nature of the problem, it is not possible to ensure a balanced quantity of examples per class.
 Another challenge to be solved is the extraction and selection of a set of characteristics that allow recognizing emotions in the data captured spontaneously.
 Although progress in the area has been important, there is still much to be done in realistic contexts.
-Therefore, it is necessary to propose and explore other approaches that allow to reach a good performance of the recognition of emotions in real world applications.
-An evident aspect to consider is the fact that the area of application has an important influence on the accuracy of emotion recognition [7], since this may vary according to the context the age of the participating individuals, the hours of the day in which they work, the comfort with which activities are done, the degree of intrusion of the tools used, the specific type of activity that is being carried out, among others.
+Therefore, it is necessary to propose and explore other approaches that allow reaching a good performance of the recognition of emotions in real world applications.
+An evident aspect to consider is the fact that the area of application has an important influence on the accuracy of emotion recognition [7], as well as the degree of intrusion of the tools used.